Polar LOOP Review – It’s NOT A Whoop Competitor

 Polar Loop Accuracy Test results for Yoga

-Over an hour, I compared the warm-up, cool-down, and intense middle period, and Polar LOOP only had a small number of sections where it slightly under-reported against the Apple Watch Ultra 3, Garmin HRM 600 and Whoop.
-The underreporting was in the 70-100bpm range, where any discrepancy will make zero difference to a traditional ATL/CTL/TRIMP score.
+Over an hour, I compared the warm-up, cool-down, and intense middle period, and Polar LOOP only had a small number of sections where it slightly under-reported by +/-2bpm against the Apple Watch Ultra 3, Garmin HRM 600 and Whoop.
+The underreporting occurred in the 70-100bpm range, where any discrepancy will make zero difference to a traditional ATL/CTL/TRIMP score.
+These errors are irrelevant for sports usage.

 Polar gets another 9/10 on the accuracy scores.